Skip to main content

 Direct support to foundations

 TPI helps individual foundations to ensure that their partnerships (both those where they are a partner, and those where they provide funding) are set up and running to best practice standards and so can deliver the greatest impact.
-TPI also helps foundations to reflect on their current partnering practice, and optimize their institutional professional partnering capability, while contributing to learning on good practice for the whole sector.
+TPI also helps foundations to reflect on their current partnering practice, and optimise their institutional professional partnering capability, while contributing to learning on good practice for the whole sector.
 Examples include:

 • Wellcome Trust: TPI is working as an ‘accompanying partner’ to Wellcome Trust’s new Strategic Partnerships Team.
 Initiated through a ‘fit for partnering’ analysis to determine needs, TPI is helping to build up the partnering strategic approach, tools and processes (including around M&E) to help Wellcome to continue to excel at partnering.